ShrideviReddy/MobileUp/README.md

 We want to build an algorithm that automatically suggests the right product prices from the user-inputted listing title of their products and help seller to make his/her product stand-out.
-* The goal is to solve the problem of suggesting the appropriate price of products to online sellers.
+* The goal is to explore relation between listing title and price and suggest important keywords to user.
-* No latency constraints, because we would like to suggest a highly accurate price to the seller, even if it takes a reasonable amount of time.

 # Our Solution:
 * Creating app which gives iPhone sellers estimate of Price based on listing title.